VirulentArc/asrock-rx9070xt-rgb/README.md

 A small Linux RGB control tool for the **ASRock RX 9070 XT Steel Legend** GPU.

+It provides:

+- `gpu-rgb` — an interactive terminal menu
+- `asrock-gpu-rgb-apply` — the lower-level command used by the menu

-It gives you a terminal menu called `gpu-rgb` and a lower-level command called `asrock-gpu-rgb-apply`.
-The scripts talk directly to the GPU RGB controller over I2C.
+The tool talks directly to the GPU RGB controller over I2C.

 > [!WARNING]
 > This tool has only been tested on the **ASRock RX 9070 XT Steel Legend**.
-Do not use it on another GPU unless you know the correct I2C bus, address, channel numbers, and mode values.
+> Do not use it on another GPU unless you know the correct I2C bus, address, channel numbers, and mode values.
 >
 > During testing, mode values `0x10` and higher could wedge the RGB controller until a cold power cycle.
-This tool does not use those values.
+> This tool does **not** use those values.

 ## Current Status